jimbrig/KaaS/0-Slipbox/The Secret Power of Read It Later Apps.md

 There are drawbacks, which I’ve glossed over until now.
 The two main ones:

-#### 1\.
-Formatting issues
+#### 1. Formatting issues

 Many sites, including popular ones, aren’t presented correctly within the Pocket app (and I imagine others).
 There’s always the option of opening the link in a web browser, but this eliminates all the positive affordances and then some.
 If there wasn’t so much value provided otherwise, this would be a deal breaker.

-The worst part is that, sometimes, the article is cut off or links don’t appear _without any indication that something is amiss_.
+The worst part is that, sometimes, the article is cut off or links don’t appear *without any indication that something is amiss*.
 On Tim Ferriss’ blog, for example, links (of which there are many) are simply removed.

 One solution is to tag problematic items with “desktop” so you know that these need to be read/viewed on your computer.

-#### 2\.
-Dependence
+#### 2. Dependence

 Every productivity tool eventually becomes a victim of its own success.
 In this case, I’ve become so dependent on Pocket that bugs really affect me.